two-torial/two-torial/docs/games/sega/maimaidx/common/setup.md

 ## Connecting to a network

-!!! danger "Pick one or the other, not both!!"
+!!! danger "Pick one or the other, not both!"

 --8<-- "docs/snippets/sega/common/online_network.md"